jgurtowski/KubernetesFromScratch/README.md

 # Summary
-This repo contains documentation of a side project with the goal to create an ARM based home kubernetes cluster.
-This is
+This repo contains documentation of a project with the goal to create an ARM based home kubernetes cluster.

 # Inspiration
 The inspiration for this project is the [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) project.